Azerbaijan turned into country conducting active policy in int’l arena- Polish think-tank

 development performance of Azerbaijan" written by a group of

 experts led by MISO Director Mateusz Komorowski was posted on the

 The report thoroughly analyzes the economic and social situation in Azerbaijan over the last ten years, and deals with the processes and their development performance in this field.

-The report says that this year Azerbaijan will mark the 22nd anniversary of its
+The report says that this year Azerbaijan will mark the 22nd

 "These 22 years have been marked by both remarkable development of the country (particularly in the last 10 years) and meaningful set of serious problems underpinning economic and social achievements of this biggest state of the Caucasus."